 - Social and Economic Impacts of Digital Connection in Remote Communities: Central Western Queensland

 - Annual Forum & Public Lecture

 Ben Lyons & Hurriyet Babacan lead the RECoE collaboration as Director and Research Director respectively.

 2019 will be a pivotal year for rural and regional Queensland.
-Or at least it should be.

 Not just because of a federal election that closes one of the most challenging decades of leadership for the Australian federation, but potentially because a number of global research initiatives impacting rural economies in Australia also came to prominence.